How to Check for Bed Bugs

 Heat treatments use no harmful chemicals.
 This makes them safe for homes and businesses.
 And heat treatments are usually a one-time treatment – unlike traditional methods that require multiple applications.

-If you have a bed bug infestation, Pest.co.uk’s heat treatment service ensures complete eradication.
+If you have a bed bug infestation, pest.co.uk’s heat treatment service ensures complete eradication.

 Table of Contents